stefanotorresi/mySlider/README.md

 Copyright 2013 Stefano Torresi

 Released under the MIT license.
-You can find a copy of this license in LICENSE.txt at:
+You can find a copy of this license in LICENSE.txt or at:

    http://opensource.org/licenses/MIT